 I input my Amazon data at the conclusion of the Amazon payment cycle.
 I start the process by going to Payments > Statement View.
-This report shows the amount of dollars Amazon deposited into my account.
+This report shows the amount Amazon deposited into my account.

 For example, in the sample period between January 7 to January 21, my Amazon account generated $583.57 in sales.
 After the company took off their fees, my total deposit came out to $405.19.
 This is the amount that Amazon transmitted to my checking account.